 Are there any accommodations for students with learning disabilities?

 Yes.
 Students can apply for extended time and other accommodations.
 The process of obtaining this status is fairly time consuming, so you will need to start preparing the required documentation well before your test.
-Contact your high school counselor for more information.
+Contact your high school counselor or learning specialist for more information.